QUICK TRAIL FACTS

 - Difficulty: easy

 - Sights: woods, marshes, long, white beaches, Griffin Head, piping plovers

-Reid State Park is gorgeous, hence its popularity, with miles of trails along woods, marshes and long, white beaches (Mile Beach and a Half Mile Beach).
+Reid State Park is gorgeous, hence its popularity, with miles of trails along woods, marshes, and long, white beaches (Mile Beach and a Half Mile Beach).
 The park has a high headland, Griffin Head, where you can see far up the coast and out to sea.
 There are many private picnic tables tucked into small seaside clearings.
-Pets aren’t allowed on the beach between April 1 and September 30.
 Visitors must pay an entrance fee since it’s a state park.

-In the winter, the access road to Todd’s Point is not plowed.
+In the winter, the 1-mile access road to Todd’s Point is not plowed.
 People park at the closed gate, which will be to your right after you drive through the park entrance booth.
-You’ll find the trail head on your right.
-It is about 1.25 miles from the gate to Half-Mile Beach.
+You’ll find the first trail head to the network of paths on your right.

 Directions: Travel 13 miles down Route 127 from the junction with Route 1 in Woolwich.
 Then take a right on Seguinland Road in Georgetown.